SPOTLIGHTED PODCAST ALERT (YOUR ARTICLE BEGINS A FEW INCHES DOWN)...

 WINNERS: Private Partyu in 13:22 to retain the AEW World Tag Team Championships

 (LeClair’s Analysis: Fine opener, though it devolved into the typical AEW tag team fodder where there’s absolutely no order, no one really seems to know who the legal man is, and the referee does nothing about it.
 Each team got a solid opportunity to showcase themselves.
 The crowd seemed most invested in Black and King, though everyone other than Max Caster seemed like a fan favorite.
-Private Party’s run, thus far, hasn’t brought any change to the AEW Tag Team division, but it is a good sign that they’ve been able to credibly re-establish themselves and come off like a championship caliber team.)
+Private Party’s run, thus far, hasn’t brought any change to the AEW Tag Team division, but it is a good sign that they’ve been able to credibly re-establish themselves and come off like a championship caliber team.
+It was a little disheartening, though, to see the crux of this match built around the ongoing tension between the Acclaimed rather than the story of the tag titles themselves.)

 -Excalibur tossed to Lexy Nair, standing by backstage with Orange Cassidy.
 She asked about his line of thinking heading into the main event.
 Cassidy said the Death Riders sent a message on Wednesday, and tonight, AEW sends a message back.
 He said it already started tonight with Private Party.
 “AEW means everything to them, just like it means everything to me.”
 He said Jon couldn’t understand that, because he never needed AEW.
 “Orange Cassidy doesn’t exist without AEW,” he said.
 He repeated the line about taking the title from Moxley’s briefcase and putting it in his backpack.